RomainFallet/the-simplest-minimalistic-angular-starter-project-ever/README.md

 Well, even if it's only two commands, this will be quite repetitive to run them each time we want to see new changes of our app during the development process.

-Let's automate this for a development purpose.

-## Let's explode the power of automation!
+## Let's unlock the power of automation!

 You will need once again a lot a configuration to achieve this.
 To automate the Angular/TypeScript compilation, just run: